 Nassau bills aim to boost access to drug treatment

-The bills, expected to come up for votes Monday in the county legislature, are aimed at helping connect addicts with drug treatment.
+The bills are expected to come up for votes Monday in the county legislature.

 Nassau County Legis.
-Joshua Lafazan says two bills of his that are expected to come up for votes Monday will help connect residents who are addicted to opioids to professionals trained to provide them with treatment.
+Joshua Lafazan says two bills of his that are expected to come up for votes Monday will help connect residents who are addicted to opioids with professionals trained to treat them.

 Lafazan said he worked closely with Kroll’s mother, Teri Kroll of Lindenhurst, who has advocated for better access to addiction support and works with the nonprofit Long Island Council on Alcoholism and Drug Dependence, based in Westbury.